top of page

 Dr. Tyler Brown, Calgary Psychologist

-While clinical practice is my priority, I am also involved in many other professional activities.
-For example, I serve as a research committee board member for the Canadian Association of Psychosocial Oncology.
-I am also a research affiliate for the University of British Colombia’s Men’s Health Research Program.
-My work has been presented at numerous conferences and in peer-reviewed academic publications.
-In addition, I maintain membership with the College of Alberta Psychologists, the Canadian Psychological Association, and the Canadian Association of Psychosocial Oncology
+In addition to my private practice work, I engage in various professional activities.
+I serve as a clinical research associate at the University of Calgary’s Cumming School of Medicine and lead group programs for Wellspring Cancer Support Alberta.
+I am a member of the research advisory committee for the Canadian Association of Psychosocial Oncology and a research affiliate with the University of British Columbia’s Men’s Health Research Program.
+My research has been presented at numerous conferences and published in peer-reviewed journals.
+I maintain professional memberships with the College of Alberta Psychologists, the Canadian Psychological Association, and the Canadian Association of Psychosocial Oncology.

 Image by James Kody